State of alarm (Spain): 2010 air traffic controllers strike

 On December 4, 2010, the first state of alarm was declared following the air traffic controllers strike.
 It lasted until January 16, 2011 and was the first time since the Francisco Franco's regime that a state of emergency was declared.

 2020 coronavirus pandemic in Spain

 The second state of alarm was declared on March 14, 2020, due to the coronavirus pandemic.
 It enforced the lockdown of people in all Spanish territory.
 It ended on June 21, 2020.

 The third state of alarm was declared on October 7, 2020 due to the second wave of COVID-19 in Madrid.
 This time, restrictions were not as big as in the previous state of alarm, and they only took place in the territory of the Madrid Autonomous Community.

-The first-ever national state of emergency was decreed on October 25, 2020, primarily to introduce a curfew from midnight until six in the morning in order to tackle the widespread between young people in social gatherings.
+The first-ever national state of emergency was decreed on October 25, 2020, primarily to introduce a curfew from 22:00 until six in the morning in order to tackle the widespread between young people in social gatherings.

-Later, both them were declared unconstitutional by the Constitutional Court of Spain.
+Subsequently, the Constitutional Court of Spain ruled that both COVID states of alarm had been unconstitutional.